melezhik/SparrowCI/README.md

 ```

 This example scenario would execute Bash task and Python task and then
 execute Raku task.
-Task dependencies are just DAG and ensured by `depends`
+Task dependencies are just DAG and ensured by `depends`/`cleanup`
 sections.
-Task is marked as `default: true` is executed by default when
+Task is marked as `default: true` is executed by first when a
 scenario gets triggered.

 To execute scenario add it to your git repo and assign tasks to SparrowCI service: